On braids and links up to link-homotopy: Braids up to link-homotopy.

-The set of braids up to ambient isotopy, resp. link-homotopy, equipped with the stacking operation forms a group: the \emph{braid group} denoted $B_n$, resp. the \emph{homotopy braid group}, denoted by $\tilde B_n$.
+The set of braids up to ambient isotopy, resp. link-homotopy, equipped with the stacking operation forms a group: the \emph{braid group} denoted by $B_n$, resp. the \emph{homotopy braid group}, denoted by $\tilde B_n$.
 Elements of $\tilde B_n$ are called \emph{homotopy braids}.
 The set of pure braids up to isotopy, resp. link-homotopy, forms a subgroup of $B_n$, resp. $\tilde B_n$, denoted by $P_n$, resp. $\tilde P_n$.
 Note that we do not require isotopy or link-homotopy to preserve the monotonic property during the deformation.

 \begin{rmq} Braids are tangles without closed components, and with boundary and monotonic conditions.
-But any tangle with the same boundary condition and without closed components is link-homotopic to a (pure) braid (in the pure case, such tangles are called \emph{string links} in the literature).
-Moreover if two braids are link-homotopic as string links then they are also as braids (see \cite{HabeggerLinHomotopy}).
-Thus, when regarding braids up to link-homotopy we can freely consider them as string links (\emph{i.e.} we can forget the monotonic condition).
+But any (pure) tangle without closed components is link-homotopic to a (pure) braid (in the pure case, such tangles are called string links in the literature).
+Thus, when regarding braids up to link-homotopy we can freely consider them as tangles, i.e. we can forget the monotonic condition.
 This is useful from the clasper point of view since clasper surgery does not respect this condition in general. \end{rmq}

 We introduce next \emph{comb-claspers} and their associated notation.
-Consider the usual representative $\mathbf 1$ of the trivial $n$-component braid given by $\mathbf1_i=\{p_i\}\times I$ for $i\in\{1,\cdots,n\}$.
+Consider the usual representative $\mathbf 1$ of the trivial $n$-component braid given by $\mathbf1_i=\{p_i\}\times I$ for $i\in\{1,\ \ldots,\ n\}$.
 Denote by $(D\times I)^+$ and $(D\times I)^-$ the two half-cylinders determined by the plane $\delta\times I$, where $\delta$ is the fixed diameter on $D$.
 In figures, we choose $(D\times I)^+$ to be above the plane of the projection.

-\begin{defn} We call \emph{comb-clasper} a simple clasper without repeats for the trivial braid such that: \begin{enumerate}[-] \item Every edge is in $(D\times I)^+$. \item The minimal path running from the smallest to the largest component of the support meets all nodes. \item At each node, the edge that does not belong to the minimal path leaves "to the left" as locally depicted in Figure \ref{figedgeleft}. \end{enumerate} \end{defn}
+\begin{defn} We call \emph{comb-clasper} a simple clasper without repeats for the trivial braid such that: \begin{enumerate}[-] \item Every edge is in $(D\times I)^+$. \item The minimal path running from the smallest to the largest component of the support meets all nodes. \item At each node, the edge that does not belong to the minimal path leaves “to the left" as locally depicted in Figure \ref{figedgeleft}. \end{enumerate} \end{defn}

-An example is given in Figure \ref{claspeigne}.\\
+An example is given in Figure \ref{claspeigne}.